craftercms/docs/source/reference/modules/studio/configuration/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 SMTP Configuration (Email)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-This section allows the user to setup a mail client by configuring the SMTP server to be used for sending emails from Crafter Studio, such as when authors request to publish content, or when a request to publish has been approved.
+This section allows the user to set up a mail client by configuring the SMTP server to send emails from Crafter Studio, such as when authors request to publish content or when a request to publish has been approved.

 .. code-block:: yaml
     :linenos: